Ltotheois/F-ck/readme.md

-# # F*ck
+# F*ck
-This repository provides a digital version for the scoring of the card game
+This is a digital scoring sheet for the card game of the same name.
+Go to the [scoring sheet](https://ltotheois.github.io/Fck/Fck.html).